AdobeDocs/journey-optimizer.en/help/using/configuration/ip-warmup-plan.md

 * This planned is executed through six **phases**, each of them containing at least one run.

-* You can have as many columns as you want for the domains you want to deliver to.
+* You can have up to 6 columns (5 columns for domain groups and one for the **Others** column).
 In this example, the plan is divided into six columns:

     * Four of which correspond to **out-of-the-box domain groups** to use in your plan (Gmail, Microsoft, Yahoo, and Orange).
     * One corresponds to a custom domain group (that you need to add using the [Custom Domain Group](#custom-domain-group-tab) tab).